VIC-20: Evolution

-The VIC-20 went through several variations in its three and a half years of production.
+The VIC-20 went through several variations in its three-and-a-half years of production.
 First-year models (1980) had a PET-style keyboard with a blocky typeface while most VIC-20s made during 1981 had a slightly different keyboard also shared with early C64s.
 The rainbow logo VIC-20 was introduced in early 1983 and has the newer C64 keyboard with gray function keys and the Revision B motherboard.
 It has a similar power supply to the C64 PSU, although the amperage is slightly lower.
 A C64 "black brick" PSU is compatible with Revision B VIC-20s; however, the VIC's PSU is not recommended on a C64 if any external devices, such as cartridges or user port accessories, are installed, as it will overdraw the available power.
-Older Revision A VIC-20s cannot use a C64 PSU or vice versa as their power requirement is too high.
+Older Revision A VIC-20s cannot use a C64 PSU or vice versa as a different connector was used.

 Decline

 The VIC-20 was a bestseller, becoming the first computer to sell over a million.
-In total, 2.5 million computers were manufactured.
+In total, 2.5 million computers were sold.
 In summer 1982, Commodore unveiled the Commodore 64, a more advanced machine with 64 KB of RAM and considerably improved sound and graphics.
-Initial sales of the C64 were slow, but took off in mid-1983.
+Initial sales of the C64 were slow but took off in mid-1983.
 The VIC-20 was widely available for under $90 by that time.
 Commodore discontinued the VIC-20 in January 1985.

 Perhaps the last new commercially available VIC-20 peripheral was the VIC-Talker, a speech synthesizer.
-Ahoy! wrote in January 1986, "Believe it or not, a new VIC accessory...We were as surprised as you."
+Ahoy! wrote in January 1986, "Believe it or not, a new VIC accessory...
+We were as surprised as you."